mrdavid/steganography-hide/README.md

 ### Hiding Text

-To use the sample and hide some text in a file type
+To use the sample and hide some text in a PNG image type

     python sample.py -f out hide path/to/source/image.jpg